 (Henry David Thoreau (1817-1862), U.S. philosopher, author, naturalist.
-Letter, November 14, 1847, to Ralph Waldo Emerson, in The Writings of Henry David Thoreau, vol. 1, p.
-302, Houghton Mifflin (1906).)
+Letter, November 14, 1847, to Ralph Waldo Emerson, in The Writings of Henry David Thoreau, vol. 6, p.
+141, Houghton Mifflin (1906).)

 ”Apparently, one in five people in the world are Chinese.
 And there are five people in my family, so it must be one of them.
 It’s either my mum or my dad.
 Or my older brother, Colin.
 Or my younger brother, Ho-Chan-Chu.
 But I think it’s Colin.”